Monsoon trough

-The monsoon trough is a portion of the Intertropical Convergence Zone in the Western Pacific, as depicted by a line on a weather map showing the locations of minimum sea level pressure, and as such, is a convergence zone between the wind patterns of the southern and northern hemispheres.
+The monsoon trough is a convergence zone between the wind patterns of the southern and northern hemispheres.
+It is a portion of the Intertropical Convergence Zone in the Western Pacific, and is depicted by a line on a weather map showing the locations of minimum sea level pressure.

 Westerly monsoon winds lie in its equatorward portion while easterly trade winds exist poleward of the trough.
 Right along its axis, heavy rains can be found which usher in the peak of a location's respective rainy season.
-As it passes poleward of a location, hot and dry conditions develop.
 The monsoon trough plays a role in creating many of the world's rainforests.

 The term monsoon trough is most commonly used in monsoonal regions of the Western Pacific such as Asia and Australia.
 The migration of the ITCZ/monsoon trough into a landmass heralds the beginning of the annual rainy season during summer months.
 Depressions and tropical cyclones often form in the vicinity of the monsoon trough, with each capable of producing a year's worth of rainfall in a matter of days.

 Movement and strength

 Monsoon troughing in the western Pacific reaches its zenith in latitude during the late summer when the wintertime surface ridge in the opposite hemisphere is the strongest.
 It can reach as far as the 40th parallel in East Asia during August and the 20th parallel in Australia during February.
 Its poleward progression is accelerated by the onset of the summer monsoon which is characterized by the development of lower air pressure over the warmest part of the various continents.
 In the Southern Hemisphere, the monsoon trough associated with the Australian monsoon reaches its most southerly latitude in February, oriented along a west-northwest/east-southeast axis.
+North-south-oriented mountain barriers, like the Rockies and the Andes, and large massifs, such as the Plateau of Tibet, also influence atmospheric flow.